adamghueder/it-homelab-projects/Windows-File-Server-RBAC/README.md

 # Windows File Server RBAC Lab

 ## Overview
-This project simulates a corporate shared drive using a Windows 11 virtual machine.
+This lab demonstrates the implementation of Role-Based Access Control (RBAC) within a Windows file server environment using a Windows 11 virtual machine.
-I configured department-based access control using security groups, NTFS permissions, and shared folders.

-The goal was to practice real-world Help Desk and Junior System Administration tasks such as user management, permission troubleshooting, and access validation.
+A simulated corporate shared drive was created with department-based access restrictions using security groups, NTFS permissions, and SMB share permissions.
+The objective was to replicate real-world Help Desk and Junior System Administration responsibilities such as user provisioning, permission management, access troubleshooting, and validation testing.

+---

+## Key Skills Demonstrated
+- User and Group Administration
+- NTFS Permission Management
+- SMB Share Configuration
+- Least-Privilege Access Design
+- Access Control Validation & Testing
+- Help Desk Troubleshooting Methodology

 ---